Pressure on Hazard to find Chelsea form for Belgium

 With striker Christian Benteke ruled out of the World Cup with injury, more responsibility will fall on Hazard to get among the goalscorers when Belgium line up against South Korea, Algeria and Russia in their group matches in Brazil.

-The son of parents who both played professional soccer, Hazard joined Chelsea in 2012 from Lille, where he won French league player of the year in two consecutive seasons.
+The son of a father and mother who both played professional soccer, Hazard joined Chelsea in 2012 from Lille, where he won French league player of the year in two consecutive seasons.

 As well as his pace and balance, which help him drift past defenders, Hazard has added a hard-working defensive side to his game under Chelsea's Jose Mourinho.